jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 and an automatically generated post-build task will save them in Azure DevOps for later use.

-Shouldn’t this all be done in the Dockerfile?
+Shouldn't this all be done in the Dockerfile?
 Multi-stage container image build definitions can handle many of these steps without polluting the runtime image with build SDKs and artifacts.
 The choice to place build and test steps outside the container image build step provides additional flexibility for the types of tests to run.
-Even though the all-in-one Dockerfile approach is elegant, I’ve worked with more than one team that abandoned its advantages to enable more advanced testing scenarios.
+Even though the all-in-one Dockerfile approach is elegant, I've worked with more than one team that abandoned its advantages to enable more advanced testing scenarios.

 > Tests are one way to build trust in the artifacts we intend to release.
 Code that passes our tests is more likely to work in production than code that fails our tests.
-Achieving truly “continuous” integration and deployment flows means creating automation to demonstrate that the artifact's “trust level” is high.
+Achieving truly "continuous" integration and deployment flows means creating automation to demonstrate that the artifact's "trust level" is high.
 Given a choice between elegance and showing the code is trustworthy, choose to establish trust.